-Updating the IPS should be repeated at least annually and also prior to material changes to any specific investment recommendations or decisions on behalf of the client.
+An IPS should be reviewed at least annually and also prior to material changes to any specific investment recommendations or decisions on behalf of the client.
 The effort to determine the needs and circumstances of each client is not a one-time occurrence.
 Investment recommendations or decisions are usually part of an ongoing process that takes into account the diversity and changing nature of portfolio and client characteristics.
 The passage of time is bound to produce changes that are important with respect to investment objectives.

 For an individual client, important changes might include the number of dependents, personal tax status, health, liquidity needs, risk tolerance, amount of wealth beyond that represented in the portfolio, and extent to which compensation and other income provide for current income needs.
 With respect to an institutional client, such changes might relate to the magnitude of unfunded liabilities in a pension fund, the withdrawal privileges in an employee savings plan, or the distribution requirements of a charitable foundation.
+For both individual and institutional clients, the perspective on investment valuation and strategy factors may change with time.
+As an example, an initial IPS may not include client concerns related to ESG policies, which may have increased in importance since the start of the advisory relationship.
 Without efforts to update information concerning client factors, one or more factors could change without the investment manager's knowledge.

-Suitability review can be done most effectively when the client fully discloses his or her complete financial portfolio, including those portions not managed by the member or candidate.
-If clients withhold information about their financial portfolios, the suitability analysis conducted by members and candidates cannot be expected to be complete; it must be based on the information provided.
+Members and candidates should encourage their clients to fully disclose their complete financial portfolio, including those portions not managed by the member or candidate, to facilitate an effective suitability determination.
+If clients withhold information about their financial portfolios, the suitability analysis conducted by members and candidates must be based on the information provided and cannot be expected to be complete.